DeMarcoLab/fibsem/INSTALLATION.md

 Copy these into the python folder that is set up in the conda environment

-`.../Anaconda3/envs/fibsem/lib/site-packages`
+`...\Anaconda3\envs\fibsem\lib\site-packages`

 The package should now be installed successfully

 ### Checking Install

-To check if the module has been installed properly and can be imported run the following python code in FIBSEM:
+To check if the module has been installed properly and can be imported, run the following python code in FIBSEM:

 ```python
 import sys